workingjubilee/Sprint-Challenge-Authentication/README.md

 2. What does bcrypt do to help us store passwords in a secure manner.

-  Bcrypt is a hashing method which procedurally and erratically alters the data in a difficult-to-reverse fashion, thus making it far more challenging to simply work back from the hash to the password.
+  Bcrypt is a hashing method which procedurally and erratically (deterministic but random-seeming? so that strings don't match) alters the data in a difficult-to-reverse fashion, thus making it far more challenging to simply work back from the hash to the password.

 3. What does bcrypt do to slow down attackers?